sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we create a new `<div>` element with the `createElement()` method and set its `id` and `className` properties.
 We also add some text content to the element using the `createTextNode()` method and append it to the element using the `appendChild()` method.
 Finally, we add the new element to the DOM by appending it to an existing element with the id "container".

-### 129. What are the BOM objects?
+### Question 129.
+What are the BOM objects?
 Explain each Window, History, Navigator, Screen, Location, Timing,Cookies, LocalStorage ?

 The below BOM objects are part of the Browser Object Model (BOM), and they represent different aspects of the browser environment: